moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

+The gets us from three copies of `return true` to one but it’s not
-It’s not clear that that’s a huge improvement in readability but now
+clear that it’s otherwise a huge improvement in readability.
+But if
-we’ve got something to work with and can move on to the meat of
+the test condition wasn’t so complicated this would be quite simple
+code, so now let’s look at how we can simplify that unfortunately
-simplifying Boolean expressions.
+complex Boolean expression.

 ## Simplifing complicated Boolean expressions